Highland Community College (Kansas): 1970–1975

-1975-1980
+1975–1980

-Highland high school burnt down in Augst 1975 and after the new one was built Allan field house was sold to the college for $32,000.
-Also In August 1975 President Woodrum resigned and Dr. Jack Nutt was hired.
+Highland high school burnt down in August 1975 and after the new one was built Allen Field House was sold to the college for $32,000.
+Also in August 1975 President Woodrum resigned and Jack Nutt was hired.
 Chairman Twombly is replaced by Robert Peeler in 1975 as well.
 Nutts first goal as president is achieving national accreditation status through North Central Association of Colleges and Schools.
 After the poor evaluation in 1969 improvements were made and highland achieved accreditation status for 5 years in 1977 allowing for highland credits to be transferred nationwide.
 In the fall of 1975 highland began introducing many vocational courses including Agribusiness, Office work, Emergency medical, and justice programs.
 In 1976 Highland entered a partnership with the Atchison vocational school allowing a dual enrollment and significantly expanded the variety of vocational programs under Highland.

 In January 1977 Yost Hall was constructed for $144,995 with the top floor being occupied by the agri-business department and the bottom floor being occupied by the art department.
 The building was named for Walter Yost a well-known Kansas artist that taught at highland for many years.
 In 1979 the college asked for $850,000 from the county after being rejected for the original asking price of $1.2 million 3 times over.
 The reduced asking price was passed on a slim margin.
-The money from the county plus the $340,000 dollars from former president Ruth Culbertsons will was used to construct the Math science building with connected auditorium.
+The money from the county plus the $340,000 from former president Ruth Culbertsons will was used to construct the Math science building with connected auditorium.
 The Math science building was named after then President Jack D. Nutt and the Auditorium after Culbertson.
-Before the construction on the new facility was started the 110-year-old Rubeti hall and the College motel had to be demolished to make room.
+Before the construction on the new facility was started the 110-year-old Rubeti hall and the college motel had to be demolished to make room.
 Bricks from the fireplace of Rubeti were used for a memorial outside Allen fieldhouse as a tribute to Sophie Rubeti.
 Due to inflated gas prices highland saw an influx of students wanting to stay on campus and as a short-term solution they installed mobile homes in the north of town.